 Year Ended

 2011 2012 Change % Change

-(in thousands exc cept percentages)
+(in thousands exc ept percentages)

-\$12,893 \$12,367 \$ (526) (4)%
+Costs of revenue \$12,893 \$12,367 \$ (526) (4)%

-35% 22% (13)%
+Percent of revenue 35% 22% (13)%

 Cost of revenue decreased by \$0.5 million, or 4%, during the year ended December 31, 2012 compared to the year ended December 31, 2011.
 This decrease resulted primarily from data center consolidation and lease renegotiation, resulting in a decrease in data center, hosting, and bandwidth costs of \$1.1 million.
 This decrease was partially offset by a \$0.9 million increase in depreciation and amortization, mainly attributable to an increase in amortization of capitalized internal use software due to our continued investment in our revenue producing platform.